Getting started with Opendatasoft¶

 The address of an Opendatasoft domain generally looks like one of the following examples:

 However, it could also not contain any mention of Opendatasoft if an alias was created for the domain.

 Using Opendatasoft as an authenticated user¶

-Once logged in as an Opendatasoft user, you can navigate the front office of the domain (end-user interface) to explore the catalog and datasets and even go further by creating maps and charts.
-If you were also granted the right permissions, you can access the back office (administration interface) where it is possible to publish data, create content, and manage and configure the domain.
+Once logged in as an Opendatasoft user, you can navigate the domain's front office (end-user interface) to explore the catalog and datasets and even go further by creating maps and charts.
+If you are also granted the right permissions, you can access the back office (administration interface), where it is possible to publish data, create content, and manage and configure the domain.